hacksomeheavymetal/zOS/vocabulary.md

 ## Basic acronyms and terms
 - ACF2 (Access Control Facitlity) - alternative facility for authentication, RBAC, ACLs, auditing etc.
 - ACP (Access Control Product) - products such as RACF, ACF2 and TSS.
+- APAR (Authorized Program Analysis Report) - is an IBM designation of a document intended to identify situations that could result in potential problems.
 - APF (Authorized Program Facility) - checks if a given program is authorised to access system sensitive functions, e.g. SVCs or SVC paths.
+- BCP (Base Control Program) - z/OS kernel is part of it.
+- CBPIO (Custom Built Installation Process Offering) - installation of a base system including PTFs, APARs, SMP/E etc.
 - BCP (Base Control Program) - z/OS kernel is part of it.
 - CICS (Customer Information Control System) - a transaction server (think rollbacks).
 Used to be able to do internal CICS security, now uses ESM RACF, ACF2 or TSS.
 - DASD (Direct Access Storage Device) - device in which the access time is effectively independent of the location of the data.